lucky-wolf/DW2-XL/README.md

 - Fixed Ackdarian Medium Troop Transport's front weapon arc
 - Reduced Terraforming Facility maintenance to 5% of construction cost (was 10%)
 - Ion weapons: added t8 research and components
-- Synchronized all [Ftr] components to that of their starship equivalents (armor to armor, shields to shields, etc.)
+- Synchronized all [F/B] components to that of their starship equivalents (armor to armor, shields to shields, etc.)
 - Synchronized all [PD] components to that of the [S] equivalent
 - Added a bunch of new [PD] tech levels
 - Normalized all research costs